mdmtk/docs/edge/source/guide/csp/wifi.md

 ##### **Gateway 2 IP Address**
 Parm name: IpGateway2

+Settable if:

+* The Target OS is not Android *AND* the Network Action is "Add a New Network" *AND* the "Use DHCP" box is not checked

 Pivotal parm: No

 Description: Provide the IP address of the second gateway to the network

 ##### **Subnet Mask**
 Parm name: IpMask

+Settable if:

+* The Network Action is "Add a New Network" *AND* the "Use DHCP" box is not checked

 Pivotal parm: No